 Each local authority in Scotland is making different arrangements for their schools and nurseries, depending on what is needed in their area.
 Local authorities are keeping their websites up to date with information about things like:

 - childcare provision for children of key workers

-- arrangements for vulnerable children, including those with additional support needs
+- arrangements for children who need more help to stay safe and well, including some children with additional support needs

 - arrangements for families who are eligible for free school meals

 - help for you to educate and support your child at home.

 Below, you can find links to your local authority's: